AlbusNotThuan/jobs_crawler/instruction.md

 #### 4. **Job Expertise**
 - Classify the job's primary area of expertise based on the job title and the overall context of the description.
 - Choose the single most relevant tag from the predefined list below.
+If there aren't any tag that perfectly match what the job is, label it appropriately.
 - This is about the domain of the job (e.g., "Cybersecurity"), not a specific tool (e.g., "Nmap").

 **Job Expertise Tag List:**